vpontello/investment_advisor/README.md

 # Investment Advisor

-## Backlog
-### Technical adjustments
-* finish documentation
-* split ingestion code into a script
-* split historical data ingestion into a script
-* generate requirements.txt
-* create EDA notebook
-* split the training pipeline into a script

-### Results
-* make an assessment of the model results and show which model is the best.

-### Write-up or Application
-* add a simulation of the top 10 companies based on the actual data
-* generate predicions with the data from last year and compare with the actual best results
-* compare with the list of the biggest companies from last year
-* implement a backtest simulating the last 10 years using this strategy and just using the great 10 companies or greatest 10 dy.
-* implement SHAP values calculation and plot.
-* create possible developments to the project
-    * deep dive into the feature selection
-    * test more algorithms
-* write the blog post

 ## Description

 This project utilizes stock data from the Brazilian market and macroeconomic data to predict the stock with higher probability of getting the best dividend yield.
 Dividend yield is a financial ratio that shows the percentage return an investor can expect from a company's dividend payments relative to its stock price.